PCHC/pchc.com/README.md

 WebHooks!
 Whenever an update is pushed to the GitHub repository, it hits an address on PCHC.com with a POST request, which then executes a `git pull` in its own repository (on the master branch, by the way).
 So, changes are almost instantaneous.
 Easy peasy, lemon squeezy.

+## What do I need to make things go smoothly?

+First off, you'll need to know your way around [Git](http://git-scm.com/) and GitHub.
+[Try GitHub](http://try.github.io/) is a good crash-course in both.

+Secondly, you'll need a general understanding of HTML, CSS, PHP, and [WordPress](http://wordpress.org/).

+Thirdly, all the themes use [SASS](http://sass-lang.com/) stylesheets with [Compass](http://compass-style.org/), which do a lot of awesome things and then compile into a regular CSS file.
+You can either:

+ * install SASS & Compass and run `compass watch` from a command line in the `SCSS` directory of the theme you're working on.
+This will watch for any changes to the `.scss` files and compile them into the corresponding `.css` files.
+ * download a GUI application like [Scout](http://mhs.github.io/scout-app/) to do the command-line stuff for you

 ## I've got questions!
 HELP!

 Get in touch with Chris Violette at PCHC.
 He's the one running the show on the website.